NAVA WAXMAN: VARIATIONS ON BROKEN LINES

 The installation is informed by my MFA graduate research that examined notions of liminality, constituted within creative practice methods, embodied experiences, and processes of identity reconstruction.
 Drawing from performance studies, visual arts, anthropology, and ethnography, I examined historical, methodological, and conceptual approaches to consider intermediate phases of gesture.
 Reflecting on liminality, I first examined classical models by anthropologists Arnold Van Gennep and Victor Turner.
 Then, to establish this concept in the context of embodied creative practices, I unfolded how the liminal reveals itself in feminist theories and models, such as the concept of paradoxical space by the feminist geographer Gillian Rose, and the Mobiùs metaphor by the feminist philosopher Elizabeth Grosz .
 In recognizing myself as a liminal subject, I contemplated gestures by affirming a relationship with liminal subjectivity, a state of being where the borders of past and present identities continuously shift back and forth; changing, replacing and relocating, constructing and reconstructing memories, the body, time, space and place.
 I proposed the idea of archival returns, revisiting the historical archives of several Jewish female artists and choreographers from the 1930s-1970s.
 Because they embodied fluidity, traversing personal and sociocultural space, I was inspired to revitalize their work by enlivening traces of their embodied knowledge—otherwise frozen in archives, erased or never documented.
 Thus, I theorized various creative practices to return to the transformative, lived temporality of gesture through the reconstruction and reenactment of historical and personal archives.
 I was also interested in how dance writes on and through the body, how dance has been translated on-screen, and how historical documentation can function as forms of inscription.

 This project has been generously funded by the Social Science and Humanities Research of Canada.

-Special thanks to my supervisory committee, Professor Yvonne Singer, Suzy Lake & Professor Yam Lau for their guidance and support
+Special thanks to my supervisory committee, Suzy Lake, Professor Yvonne Singer, and Professor Yam Lau for their guidance and support.

 Rose, Gillian.
 Feminism and Geography: the Limits of Geographical Knowledge.
 University of Minnesota Press (1993).